Big Smoke Burger

-Big Smoke Burger is an international restaurant chain based in Canada.
+Big Smoke Burger is an international restaurant chain based in Canada with other locations in the United Arab Emirates.

 History

 The Big Smoke Burger was founded by Mustafa Yusuf in November 2007, originally under the name Craft Burger.
 It rebranded to Big Smoke Burger in 2011 after Yusuf was unable to secure a trademark for the original name.
 The new name was chosen as "Big Smoke" has been a noted nickname for the city of Toronto, which is where the company has its headquarters.

 In 2013, the company began to expand its reach into the Middle East and the United States.
 As of June 2025, 12 locations were in operation worldwide.

 In June 2013, Big Smoke Burger opened their first location in the United States in Glendale, Colorado.
 A second location was opened in New York City in July 2014.
 The sale of burgers and poutine never caught on south of the St. Lawrence River and both locations were quietly closed by 2017 and the company has since left the United States.